-I was tired after all that work finding the hotel and my rucksack was heavy with books about ancient Athens, including British historian Tom Holland’s brilliant ‘Persian Fire’.
+I was tired after all that work finding the hotel and it was a warm day, in the low 30’s.

 ‘My family is originally from a village on the Pelion peninsula on the east coast of Greece.
 We came to Athens in 1980 and shortly afterwards my father arranged to have this hotel built.
 That was when tourism was really taking off in Greece.
 My father was a good businessman, but he was also here at the right time.
 We lived on the ground floor, my sister and I, my grandmother and my parents.
 My mother and father are dead now.
-My mother died two years ago, just as the economic crisis was really getting bad.
+My mother died two years ago.
 Only my grandmother and I are here now.’

 Ikis was worried about the hotel.
-It had 15 rooms.
-It was a long way from full.
-With the decline in tourism, Ikis was struggling.
+It had 15 rooms and it was a long way from full.
+He was struggling.
 He explained:

-‘I need to invest in the hotel and modernize it, but I don’t want to do it now because the income from the hotel is going down and there’s no sign that the economic crisis is going to end any time soon….’
+‘I need to invest in the hotel and modernize it, but I don’t want to do it now because the income from the hotel is not sufficient to get a loan .’

 I asked him about his grandmother.